Indigenous Nations Park, Campo Grande, Brazil

 Monument for the Indian People

-The park also houses the Monument to the Indian People and the Museums of Contemporary Art and Indigenous Culture.
-I will post photos and information at a later date.
+The park also hosts the Monument to the Indian People and the Museums of Contemporary Art and Indigenous Culture.

-What did you think of the Parque das Nações Indígenas?
+What do you think of the Parque das Nações Indígenas?
 Isn't it beautiful?!!
 Leave your comments below!!

 Comments